nnewman10/TryHackMe/advent_of_cyber_1_2019/day_10_metasploit-a-ho-ho-ho/README.md

 ![](imgs/nmap.png)

 3.)
 Lets take a look at the Apache webapp running on port 80.
+The home page redirects to /showcase.action, this seems unique.

 ![](imgs/webapp.png)